Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 Your logo should be displayed with “x-height” guides, showing how much clear space should be around the logo at all times.

-Your brand’s specific font or typography should be documented in full.
+The typography used across your brand should be documented in full.

 This should include, the font used within the logo, as well as;

-The document should outline the fonts used, where you can get access to them, and the sizes they should be used at – relational to each other.
+Your brand guidelines document should outline the typography used, where you can get access to them, and the sizes they should be used at, as well as their relation to each other.

 - Primary brand colours